arize99/responsive-recipe-page-using-css-grid-and-flexbox/README.md

 ## Acknowledgments

-Thank you the whole dev community, thank you to everyone who puts out coding content both video and texts out there. 💪🏽 This Kudos goes to you.
+Thank you to the whole dev community, and thank you to everyone who puts out coding content both video and text out there. 💪🏽 This Kudos goes to you.

-Thank youso much [Frontend Mentor](https://www.frontendmentor.io) 💖 for this challenge.
+Thank you so much [Frontend Mentor](https://www.frontendmentor.io) 💖 for this challenge.